What to Expect During a Real Estate Closing

 A real estate closing is the day when ownership officially transfers from the seller to the buyer.
 It’s often referred to as “settlement” or “completion” and involves signing important documents, verifying funds, and making sure that legal requirements are met.
 For buyers, this is the moment when you receive the keys to your new property.
 For sellers, it’s the point at which you’re no longer responsible for taxes, insurance, or maintenance on the property.

 The process typically occurs in the presence of a closing agent, who makes sure that everything is done correctly and legally on behalf of all parties.
 Loan officers, real estate attorneys, title agents, and realtors may also play important roles in facilitating the closing.
+Consult a closing lawyer near you to review your options.

 Steps in the Real Estate Closing Process